 Luis Torres, principal of PS 55 Benjamin Franklin in Morrisania, says that students from the housing projects that surround his school come with a "backpack" of personal and emotional issues that his teachers must confront.
 The Center's U.S. Census analysis showed Torres was working with students experiencing some of the highest poverty and lowest social capital scores in the city.
 No matter what your strategy, that is tough to work against, Torres says.
 "You can't teach a kid who is hungry or sleep deprived," he offers.
 "We have one child who eats pencils all the way to the lead.
 Another child eats gum off the floor.
 We see sexual abuse, emotional abuse and many of our students have foster parents."
-Torres hasn't been able to find a solution for his relentlessly low test scores-only 3 percent of his students passed the 2013 Common Core ELA exam and 9 percent passed math.
+Torres hasn't been able to find a solution for his relentlessly low test scores-only 3 percent of his

+Among the principals we spoke with, nearly all noted that the recession that followed the global crisis in 2008 had not abated for their students' families. students passed the 2013 Common Core ELA exam and 9 percent passed math.
 "It creates an unfair perception," Torres says.
 "It really drains you."